jake-bladt/jake-bladt.github.io/readme.md

 # Fifteen-minute stand-ups

+## 31-October-2016

+I may be reinventing the wheel with part of the fractal shoreline project.

+I thought I remembered a method for representing directions by radians off of true, counterclockwise. (ie North = 0, West = &pi; / 2.)
+But, I'm starting to doubt my own memory.

 ## 28-October-2016

 I decided to put aside the image resizing utility aside at least for a while.
 Both the python and the node solution had problems and the resizing isn't even the core feature.
 I will have to fix the npm-under-vagrant problem before I can get very far with nodeJs.